callebdev/MozReceitas/README.md

 You can find the database script [HERE](https://github.com/callebdev/MozReceitas---Web/blob/master/Receitas/MozReceitas%20Screenshots%20%26%20DB/mozreceitas.sql).

-*The script comes with some insertions, so, if you run it, data will be aded to your DB such as recipes, accounts (passwords).
+* The script comes with some insertions, so, if you run it (the whole script), data will be added to your DB such as recipes, accounts (passwords).

 ## Screenshots